markusrenoldner/science-notes/Global zero particle flux-driven gyrokinetic analysis of the density profile for a TCV plasma.md

 [[Plasma, Magnetohydrodynamics (MHD)]]

 #paper by A. Mariani, S. Brunner, G. Merlo, O. Sauter

 #todo move file to literature folder

-#todo also read this: "Gyrokinetic analysis of radial dependence and global effects on the zero particle flux condition in a TCV plasma" by same authors

 ## Summary of abstract/basic idea: